Package Leaflet: Information for the Patient

 tacrolimus

-Tacforius contains the active ingredient tacrolimus.
+Tacforius contains the active substance tacrolimus.
 It is an immunosuppressant.
-After an organ transplant (liver, kidney), the immune system of your body will attempt to reject the new organ.
-Tacforius is used to control the immune response of your body, allowing you to accept the transplanted organ.
+After your organ transplant (liver, kidney), your body's immune system will try to reject the new organ.
+Tacforius is used to control your body's immune response, allowing it to accept the transplanted organ.

-You may also receive Tacforius to treat a rejection that is occurring in your liver, kidney, heart or other transplanted organ, when any previous treatment you were following, cannot control this immune response after your transplant.
+You may also receive Tacforius to treat rejection that is occurring in your liver, kidney, heart, or other transplanted organ when any previous treatment you were following does not control this immune response after your transplant.

 Do not take Tacforius